The Best Summer Day Trips Near Greenville, SC

 Distance from Greenville: An hour

-This is the lake where Dirty Dancing was filmed (that’s enough of a reason for me to visit) and you can lay out in the sun or slide down water slides or rent kayaks.
-The Flowering Bridge is a beauty where you’ll want to take some family photos.
-It’s a great place for a day trip that isn’t far from Greenville.
+This is the lake where Dirty Dancing was filmed (that’s enough of a reason for me to visit), and you can lie out in the sun or slide down water slides or rent kayaks.
 Read our review of Lake Lure here.

 Tubes on Lake Lure